 After the I-485 packet has been submitted, you'll get a receipt notice from USCIS.
 Later, the immigrant will be called in for fingerprinting ("biometrics").
 Many months after your initial filing, you'll be called in for the interview.

 Assuming all goes well, and the interviewer approves the immigrant's application, the immigrant will become a "conditional resident."
-That's almost like getting a regular green card (permanent resident), except that this status runs out after two years.
+That's almost like getting a regular green card (permanent resident), except that this status basically runs out after two years.
 You'll see the expiration date on the immigrant's card.

 So the immigrant will need to keep track of the two-year anniversary date and, up to 90 days before those two years is up, file to convert from conditional status to permanent resident status.
 This is done using USCIS Form I-751.